INCATools/kgcl-rdflib/kgcl_tool/README.md

-**Feedback and PRs welcome!
-There is always more to do and things to improve.**

 # KGCL Tooling
 This folder contains tooling for handling change operations in ontologies according to the [Knowledge-Graph-Change-Language](https://cmungall.github.io/knowledge-graph-change-language/).

-*The code is in active development and subject to frequent changes.*
+**The code is in active development and subject to frequent changes.**

+**Feedback and PRs are welcome!
+There is always more to do and things to improve.**

 ## What are KGCL change operations?

 A KGCL change operation is a statement that specifies a change for a knowledge graph (or ontology).
 For example, the statment `add A SubClassOf B` specifies the addition of a subsumption axiom between two (named) classes `A` and `B`.
-The current prototype supports the following KGCL change operations (according to the [grammar](https://github.com/ckindermann/knowledge-graph-change-language/blob/parser/kgcl_tool/grammar/kgcl.lark)) for:
+The current prototype supports the following KGCL change operations (according to this [grammar](https://github.com/ckindermann/knowledge-graph-change-language/blob/parser/kgcl_tool/grammar/kgcl.lark)):
 - renaming labels
 - creating nodes
 - deleting nodes